DevExpress/testcafe-browser-provider-electron/README.md

 ### Testing a JavaScript Application

-If you have a JavaScript application that runs in Electron, you need to go through the following steps to set up testing.
+If your JavaScript application runs in Electron, follow these steps to set up testing.

 1. Create a `.testcafe-electron-rc` file in the root application directory.
 Include the following settings to this file.